Peace Peloton Expands to Tacoma and Gains National Prominence

-Vassall and I spoke about his work as CEO of the Foundation for Health Care Quality, a Seattle nonprofit that tries to improve health care outcomes for patients and instill best practices in medicine--work that seems especially vital during the pandemic.
+Later, during the ride, I pedaled alongside Vassall and we spoke about his work as CEO of the Foundation for Health Care Quality, a Seattle nonprofit that tries to improve health care outcomes for patients and instill best practices in medicine--work that seems especially vital during the pandemic.
 Vassall rode on a titanium bike, which he joked matches the titanium rods in his femur.

-Prior to the July 11 Peace Peloton, Wilson wielded a megaphone and led the crowd in a chant of “Roll, roll, roll, Peace Peloton!” before concluding his remarks with a message for everyone in attendance: Persevere.
+Prior to the start of a Peace Peloton ride in July, Wilson wielded a megaphone and led the crowd in a chant of “Roll, roll, roll, Peace Peloton!” before concluding his remarks with a message for everyone in attendance: Persevere.

 “If I have anything to do with it,” he says, “this movement is going to have a long and significant lifetime.”